Christy (2025 American film)

 Christy is a 2025 American biographical sports drama film directed by David Michôd, written by Michôd and Mirrah Foulkes, and starring Sydney Sweeney, Ben Foster, Merritt Wever, Katy O'Brian, Ethan Embry, and Chad L. Coleman.
-It chronicles the rise of former professional boxer Christy Martin (Sweeney) to becoming America's best-known female boxer in the 1990s, and later her coach-turned-husband's 2010 attempted murder of her.
+The film chronicles the rise of former professional boxer Christy Martin (Sweeney) to becoming America's best-known female boxer in the 1990s, and later her coach-turned-husband's 2010 attempted murder of her.

 The film had its world premiere at the 2025 Toronto International Film Festival on September 5, 2025, in the Special Presentations section.
 It was released theatrically on November 7, 2025, by Black Bear Pictures, earning $1.3 million in its opening weekend in the United States, which Box Office Mojo classified as one of the top 12 worst openings for a new release that opened on over 2,000 screens.
+As a result, the film has been considered a box-office bomb.
 It opened at #11 at the box office, outside the top ten, and fell to #23 by its second week.
-The film has received mixed to positive reviews from critics, with Sweeney, Foster, Wever and Coleman garnering praise for their performances.
+The film received mixed reviews from critics, though the performances were praised, in particular Sweeney.

 Plot

 In 1989 Itmann, West Virginia, college basketball player Christy Salters enters a local female boxing competition and wins.
-Though untrained, her skills impress James Martin, a local boxing coach.
-James appoints promoter Larry to contact Christy, and he invites her to train under James.
+Impressed by her skills, local boxing coach James Martin contacts Christy and offers to coach her.
 Christy is initially ambivalent about pursuing boxing, but her raw talent and success at the sport motivate her to continue pursuing it.
 Meanwhile, her secret relationship with her high-school girlfriend, Rosie, falls apart, and Christy's homophobic mother, Joyce, is troubled by rumors that Christy is a lesbian, causing tension within the family.

-By 1993, Christy has moved to Apopka, Florida, with James and opened a gym.
-James exhibits controlling behavior, but their relationship has become sexual despite Christy's homosexuality.
-The couple marry, which pleases Christy's family, particularly her mother.
+By 1995, Christy has moved to Apopka, Florida, with James and opened a boxing gym.
+James exhibits controlling behavior, but their relationship has become sexual.
+The couple marry, which pleases Christy's family, particularly Joyce.
 James, acting as Christy's coach and manager, fails to keep promises to facilitate career connections for her, but the couple manage to arrange a meeting with Don King, a prolific boxing promoter with whom she signs a contract.
-A series of successes follow, including a win against Lisa Holewyne, an out lesbian whom an insecure Christy publicly jokes about.
+A series of successes follow, including a win against Lisa Holewyne, an out lesbian whose sexuality Christy publicly mocks.

 Christy's rise to fame continues, affording her and James a comfortable life.
-In a career high, she defeats Deirdre Gogarty in a Las Vegas match at the MGM Grand, marking the first female boxing competition to be shown on pay-per-view television.
+In a career high, Christy defeats Deirdre Gogarty in a Las Vegas match at the MGM Grand, marking the first female boxing competition to be shown on pay-per-view television.
 Her profile continues to rise as she becomes the first female boxer on the cover of Sports Illustrated.
 Don warns Christy about her bravado and patronizing attitude toward her competitors, fearing it may lead to her downfall.